smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![javascript]
 ## Connecting to an Infotainment System
 ### Connecting as a WebSocket Client
-For plain JavaScript SDL apps, connecting as a WebSocket client requires a version of SDL Core that can accept incoming WebSocket connections (at least 6.1.0).
-If connecting using Manticore, ensure that the version of SDL Core that Manticore supports is at least 6.1.0.
+For vanilla JavaScript SDL apps, connecting as a WebSocket client requires a version of SDL Core that can accept incoming WebSocket connections (at least v6.1.0).
+Note that Manticore does not currently support this feature.
 A workaround to this limitation is to use a proxy program that your app connects to which modifies the incoming WebSocket connection into a TCP connection, which then connects to SDL Core on the app's behalf.
 A `proxy.jar` Java program that does exactly this is available in the [repository's JavaScript example folder](https://github.com/smartdevicelink/sdl_javascript_suite/blob/master/examples/js/hello-sdl).
 Check the `readme.md` for how to run it.
-This workaround for the lower versions of Core is also necessary for WebEngine apps.
+This workaround for older versions of Core is also necessary for WebEngine apps.
 Please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide for more detailed instructions on how to get the emulator's IP address and port number.

 ### Connecting as a WebSocket Server
 SDL Core acts as the WebSocket client in this case.
-The information for what and where your app is goes into the policy table.
-[Check the JavaEE guide for how to set up your policy table to point to your app.](https://smartdevicelink.com/en/guides/javaee/getting-started/connecting-to-an-infotainment-system/#policy-table-configuration)
+The information for what your app is and how Core is to connect to it goes into the policy table.
+[Check the JavaEE guide for how to set up your policy table to point to your app](https://smartdevicelink.com/en/guides/javaee/getting-started/connecting-to-an-infotainment-system/#policy-table-configuration).

 The following snippet is a truncated version of what is needed to set up the WebSocket server to accept and pass connections to the SDL library.
 This example uses the `ws` npm module for WebSocket connections.
-Refer to [here](Getting Started/Integration Basics) for the full integration setup.
+Refer to [the integration basics guide](Getting Started/Integration Basics) for the full integration setup.

 ```js
 const SDL = require('./SDL.min.js');